beginning of content

 Rashes

-If you or your child has a rash of small, bright-red or purple spots or bruises that do not turn white (blanch) when you push on them, along with a fever, headache, stiff neck or back pain they may have meningococcal infection — go to your nearest emergency department, or call triple-zero (000) and ask for an ambulance.
+If you or someone you know has a rash of small, bright red or purple spots or bruises that do not turn white when pressed, along with a fever, headache, stiff neck or back pain.
+They may have a meningococcal infection— call triple zero (000) and ask for an ambulance.

 Key facts

-• Rashes can be caused by infections, allergic reactions, immune-system problems or by reactions to medicines.
+• Rashes can be caused by infections, allergic reactions, immune conditions and medicines.

-• Most rashes are harmless and will go away without treatment, but some rashes are more serious and will need to be checked and treated by your doctor.
+• Most rashes are harmless and settle on their own, but some are more serious and need medical care.

-• The treatment of rashes depends on the cause, severity and location of the rash.
+• Treatment depends on the cause, severity and location of your rash.

 What are rashes?